toerndev/svelte-ts-eslint-tailwind/README.md

 ### Changes & current state

 Updated on 2022-02-13
-- Still uses @ota-meshi's alternative ESLint plugins and eslint-plugin-prettier.
+- Still uses @ota-meshi's alternative ESLint plugins, and eslint-plugin-prettier.
-  Type-checking doesn't work in .svelte files, same as with the SvelteKit setup.
+  Type-checking doesn't work in .svelte files, same as with the default setup.
 But it accepts TS syntax and it's not a big loss.
 - Tailwind CSS can now be added with `svelte-add` which makes things easier.
+(Well done!)
 - The JIT feature in Tailwind CSS is enabled.

 ### Usage